polkadot-api/polkadot-api/packages/scale-ts/README.md

 ### Bytes

 Sometimes, mainly when creating your custom codecs, it's usefull to have a codec that simply reads/writes a certain amount of bytes.
-For example, see the example above for creating a custom `AccountId` codec.
+For example, see the example above for creating `AccountId`.

 ```ts
 const threeBytes = Bytes(3)